geotools/geotools/docs/user/library/xml/geometry.rst

 XML Documents come in two parts an XSD file representing the FeatureType; and an XML file with the actual features.

-Here is that that looks like with a simple example:
+Here is what that looks like with a simple example:

 .. image:: /images/gml_xml_xsd.png

 If it helps you can think of the XSD file as being similar to the header of a shapefile; it documents what the contents mean.
 The XML file is the actual contents.
-Why are the separate?
+Why are they separate?
 Because you may have several documents that contain the same kind of data.

 References: